memorieslp/awesome-mvps/README.md

 **Description**: Brian Chesky and Joe Gebbia, the founders of Airbnb, arranged a room in their apartment to resemble a proper space for people to sleep, much like a hotel room.
 They recognized that their city, San Francisco, hosted numerous conferences, but hotels were frequently fully booked and costly.
 To address this problem, they conceived the idea of creating a website where individuals could stay in other people's homes.
 However, implementing this concept required significant financial resources.
 As a way to test the idea, the founders utilized their own home as a lodging for people to sleep at.

 **Features**: The founders initially made a simple announcement promoting their apartment as a lodging option for a specific tech conference taking place in the near future.
 Upon observing the positive response from people, they decided to create a basic website tailored to individuals attending tech conferences, in order to streamline the process.
 The website primarily featured their own apartment and allowed visitors to select the duration of their stay.
 Recognizing the demand for more affordable accommodations compared to hotels, the founders began testing the willingness of people to host strangers in their own homes, thus paving the way for expansion beyond their own apartment.
 They allowed customers to choose from various registered residences throughout the city.
-As both sides of their target market expressed interest in the idea, the founders started to broaden their customer base and gradually phased out the association between their website and tech conferences.
+As both sides of their target market expressed interest in the idea, the founders started to broaden their customer base by doing a **Customer Segment pivot** and gradually phased out the association between their website and tech conferences.

 ![airbnb_mvp](https://github.com/memorieslp/awesome-mvps/assets/42478443/2d9f9340-9702-4a58-886f-417138ab96f3)